Friday, 24 February 2023

 HAMILTON'S TREASURES ... by Susan Stokes-Chapman

-Hamilton's first collection of antiquities was sold to the British Museum in 1772 for £8,410, where the pieces can still be viewed today - in particular, a red-figure volute crater is known as the 'Hamilton Vase'.
-However, no sooner had Hamilton sold this collection (immediate seller's regret, perhaps!) he began to collect once more, later publishing a second catalogued vase collection.
-This catalogue was titled Collection of Engravings from Ancient Vases Mostly of Pure Greek Workmanship Discovered in Sepulchres in the Kingdom of the Two Sicilies but Chiefly in the Neighbourhood of Naples During the Course of the Years MDCCLXXXIX and MDCCLXXXX, and what makes this set of engravings so valuable is the fact it was this particular collection of vases that were lost on board the HMS Colossus:
+Hamilton’s first collection of antiquities was sold to the British Museum in 1772 for the substantial sum of £8,410, where many of the pieces remain on display today.
+Among them is the celebrated red-figure volute crater famously known as the 'Hamilton Vase'Yet, scarcely had he parted with this treasured assemblage — perhaps with some seller’s remorse — before Hamilton resumed his collecting with renewed zeal.
+He went on to publish a second catalogue, titled Collection of Engravings from Ancient Vases Mostly of Pure Greek Workmanship Discovered in Sepulchres in the Kingdom of the Two Sicilies but Chiefly in the Neighbourhood of Naples During the Course of the Years MDCCLXXXIX and MDCCLXXXX.

 He was, understandably, devastated.
 In a letter he wrote to his nephew Charles Greville in 1799, he said of his vases